hardope/DSA/README.md

 #### Delete Node from end of linked list
 * Traverse to second to last node
 * Set Reference to the head

+#### Delete node by value
+* Traverse to node before the required node
+* Set reference to reference next node